Patrick-Thomas/Sparkpad-Arduino/README.md

 **Delay** : The key delay setting.
 This option is only relevant if this key is in "delay" mode.
 You can choose any delay between 1 and 255 seconds.

+## Cleaning your Sparkpad

+To clean the surfaces of your Sparkpad case, you can use soapy water and a non abrasive scrubber such as a sponge or toothbrush.
+You can also use Isopropyl Alcohol (IPA), and this tends to a better job cleaning the engraved parts.
+If using soapy water, you should first remove the PCB from the case by undoing the 4 corner screws.
+With Isopropyl Alcohol you can leave the PCB in the case.
+You may find that white marks are left behind after cleaning; to remove these, rub the surfaces with clean white paper.

+**Do not use Acetone or other strong solvents, as these will dissolve the black paint on the top panel.**

 # Firmware

 To develop custom firmware for your Sparkpad (or to update to newer firmware), there are 3 options available to you.